Hongske/subeta/custom-css/Modernised/README.md

 | `--color-red`     | Red colour, used for alerts, buttons, etc   | `#DC3545`<span style="margin-left:.5em;color:#DC3545;">&#9632;</span>   |
 | `--color-yellow`  | Yellow colour, used for alerts              | `#FFC107`<span style="margin-left:.5em;color:#FFC107;">&#9632;</span>   |

-Below are some examples of accent colours that you can use, which have been extracted from the default Subeta templates.
+Below are some examples of accent-colours that you can use, which have been extracted from the default Subeta templates.
 These are also the colours that are displayed in the opening GIF at the top of this page!

 | HEX-code                                                              | Theme             |
 |-----------------------------------------------------------------------|-------------------|
 | `#6FA8BF`<span style="margin-left:.5em;color:#6FA8BF;">&#9632;</span> | Arctic Frost      |